jasonadam-innergy/claude-code-vb-ls/README.md

 Reload the plugins with `/reload-plugins`

 Test the Language Server by telling Claude to `Use the language server to find how many times X function in Y.vb is called`

+# Important Notes
+You will need to configure your own solution file so that the language server knows what files to build with.

+You will likely need a `YourSolution.sln`, `MinimumRecommendedRules.ruleset`, and `Directory.Build.targets`.